hoangduytran/blender-manual/manual/editors/3dview/display/overlays.rst

 .. _bpy.types.View3DOverlay.show_viewer_attribute:

 Viewer Node
-   Visualize the value of the attribute connected to the *Viewer Node* as a greyscale color.
+   Visualize the value of the attribute connected to the *Viewer Node* as a grayscale color.

    .. _bpy.types.View3DOverlay.viewer_attribute_opacity: